zobaer09/zobaer-ahmed/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Managing data collection, analysis and writing papers for publications
+        * Managed data collection, analysis and wrote papers for publications
         * Data wrangling and analysis using R-Studio and ArcGIS Pro
         * Lead research on climate change adaptation, vulnerability and food security